Phase transitions and sample complexity in Bayes-optimal matrix factorization: Elements of the background from statistical physics

 Validity of the relation (\ref{eq:Nish_simplest}) also follows straightforwardly from the self-averaging property and an elementary relation for conditional expectations $ \mathbb{E} ( \mathbb{E}(X|Y) X) = \mathbb{E}( (\mathbb{E}(X|Y))^2) $.

-Other example of a Nishimori identity used in our derivation is eq. (\ref{eq:gout_NL}).
+Another example of a Nishimori identity used in our derivation is eq. (\ref{eq:gout_NL}).
 Note that this one is crucial to maintain certain variance-related variables strictly positive as explained in section \ref{Sec:Nish}.
 Without eq. (\ref{eq:gout_NL}) the AMP algorithm may have pathological numerical behavior causing that some by definition strictly positive quantities become negative.
-Deeper understanding of this problem in cases where Nishimori conditions cannot be imposed is under investigation.
+Deeper understanding of this problem in cases where Nishimori identities cannot be imposed is under investigation.

-Nishimori condition also greatly simplify the state evolution equations of section \ref{sec:AA_NL}.
-In general we have nine equations for state evolution.
-However, after imposing Nishimori conditions, eqs. (\ref{eq:NL_qm}-\ref{eq:NL_chi}) we are left with only three.
+Nishimori identities also greatly simplify the state evolution equations of section \ref{sec:AA_NL}.
+In general state evolution involves nine coupled equations.
+However, after imposing Nishimori identities, eqs. (\ref{eq:NL_qm}-\ref{eq:NL_chi}), we are left with only three coupled equations.